jenpennen/git-basics/git-intro.md

 ## What's a Version Control System?

-Version control is software that tracks and manages changes to files over time.
-It's a fundamental tool we need to revisit earlier versions of the files, compare changes between versions, undo changes, and a lot mmore.
+Version control is a type of software that monitors and manages changes to files over time.
+It's an essential tool that allows us to revert to previous versions, compare differences between versions, undo modifications, and much more.

-Git is just one of _many_ vcs available.
-Others include Subversion, CVS, and Mercurial, but Git is the most popular.
-Honestly, I don't know anyone as of 2023 using the other version control systems I mentioned.
+Git is just one of _many_ version control systems (VCS) available.
+Others include Subversion, CVS, and Mercurial, though Git is by far the most widely used.
+To be honest, I don't know anyone still using the other systems as of 2023.

 ## What is a Git Repo?

-A Git "Repo" is a workspace which _ tracks and manages files within a folder_ .
-Anytime we want to use Git with a project, app, etc, we need to create a new git repository.
-We can have as many repos on our machine as needed, all with separate histories and contents.
+A Git "repository" (or repo for short) is a workspace that tracks and manages files within a folder.
+Whenever we want to use Git for a project, app, or similar, we need to create a new Git repository.
+You can have as many repos as needed on your machine, each with its own history and content.

-I like to think of git as checkpoints.
-You work on some project and make gradual changes on it.
+I like to think of Git as a system of checkpoints.
+As you work on a project, you make gradual changes, and Git helps track those changes step by step.

 # Some git commands

-You''' use this everywhere.
-Don't forget it, but there won't be any forgetting bc you store all your projects in git anyway.
-Just in case tho...
+You'll be using this constantly, so it's important to remember.
+But don't worry -- you probably won't forget, since all your projects will be stored in Git anyway.
+Just in case, though...

 ## git status

-gives information on the current status of a git repository and its contents.
+`git status` provides information about the current state of a Git repository and its contents.
+It shows any changes made to files, whether they have been stages for commit, or if there are any untracked files.

 ## git init

-used to create a git repository.
-Before doing anything git-related, we must initialize a repo first.
-This is only done ONCE per project.
-Initialize the repo in the top-level folder containing your project.
+`git init` is used to create a new Git repository.
+Before working with Git on a project, you must initialize the repository, which only needs to be done once per project.
+It's typically intialized in the top level folder of your project.

-Creates an empty git repository, or a .git directory with subdirectories for objects, refs/heads, refs/tags, and template files files.
-They're hidden so you don't mess around with it.
-You can use the following command to see the .git directory
+This command creates an empty Git repository, including a hidden `.git` directory with subdirectories for objects, refs/heads, refs/tags, and template files.
+To view the `.git` directory, since it's hidden, you can use the following command:

 ```
 ls -a